 More than 30 years ago in an essay, author Ursula K. Le Guin asked, "Why are Americans afraid of dragons?"
 She concluded that most technological cultures dismiss works of the imagination because they lack measurable utility, an outlook only exacerbated in this country by our Puritan heritage.

 If 30 years ago dragons were not fit for adults, are they now unfit for children, too?

 While the Harry Potter books and movies broadened the reach of imaginative fiction for kids (and adults), it also expanded our hysterical suspicion and suppression of it.

 The fact is, imaginative fiction opens our hearts, expands our spirit and broadens our minds in ways that nonfiction never can, and that magical/fantastical fiction can carry more truth in its castles, dragons and trolls than many pieces of so-called literature.

-The MoonQuest a "true fantasy."
+That's why I called the original, pre-Q'ntana Trilogy edition of The MoonQuest a "true fantasy."
 There is nothing factual about it.
 But as those two women in Target have proven, it's decidedly true.

 Look for The MoonQuest and its StarQuest and SunQuest sequels in paperback or ebook from your favorite online bookseller or signed by me to you from my website.